Basement Renovation Guide

 Confirm your jurisdiction authority

-This is mandatory — you cannot apply for structural permits or change-of-use without a DM-registered engineer or architecture firm.
-They will prepare all technical documents and take professional liability for the scope.
+You cannot apply for structural permits or change-of-use without a DM-registered engineer or architecture firm.
+They prepare all technical documents and take professional liability for the scope.

 Prepare your documents package

-Typically required: title deed copy, owner passport and Emirates ID, floor plan of the basement showing current and proposed use, structural or MEP drawings signed by the registered engineer, NOC from building management or developer (if in a community), and any existing permit history for the property.
+Typically required: title deed copy, owner Emirates ID, floor plan of basement showing current and proposed use, structural or MEP drawings signed by the registered engineer, and any existing permit history for the property.

 Get building management or developer NOC

-If your villa or property is within a master-planned community (Arabian Ranches, Emaar, Nakheel, Damac communities, JVC, etc.), you need a No Objection Certificate from the community developer or owners association before Dubai Municipality will process your application.
+If your property is within a master-planned community — Arabian Ranches, JVC, Emaar, Nakheel, DAMAC, Meraas areas — you need a No Objection Certificate from the community developer or owners association before Dubai Municipality will process your application.
+See: DAMAC NOC Guide · Emaar NOC Guide

-Apply online at dm.gov.ae under the renovation permit or building modification section.
+Apply online at dm.gov.ae under renovation permit or building modification.
 Upload all documents.
-Pay the application fee — fees are typically based on the value of the proposed works and property type.
-Keep your application reference number.
+Pay application fee — typically based on value of proposed works.

 DM technical review and possible site inspection